DCC-EX/dcc-ex.github.io/docs/throttles/software/ex-webthrottle.rst

 All the function buttons should be working, so you can play with the headlight, horn and bell and any other function assigned to a function button.
-The commands being sent to the CS and its responses will display in the log window if it is open
+The commands being sent to the Command Station and its responses will display in the log window if it is open

 In the throttle control area to the left of the function buttons are vertical controls to control direction.
 The up arrow selects forward, the square button is stop and the down arrow is reverse.